How many devices can I manage on a SNAP network?

-What is the supported distance between wireless nodes?
+What is the maximum supported distance between wireless nodes?

-– For outdoor antennas, range is approximately 1 mile line of site.
+– For controllers with external antennas, range is approximately 1 mile line of sight.

-– For controllers with internal antennas the range is approximately 500 ft line of site.
+– For controllers with internal antennas the range is approximately 500 ft line of sight.

 How many photocells can be in a zone?